fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://infosecboy18.medium.com/parameter-pollution-in-social-sharing-buttons-dfd05b18b523">-Parameter Pollution in social sharing Buttons </a>

 <a href="https://www.ezequiel.tech/2020/05/rce-in-cloud-dm.html">-RCE in Google Cloud Deployment Manager</a>

+<a href="https://notifybugme.medium.com/how-github-recon-help-me-to-find-nine-full-ssrf-vulnerability-with-aws-metadata-access-531d931413a5">-How Github recon help me to find NINE FULL SSRF Vulnerability with AWS metadata access</a>

 <a href="https://github.com/httpvoid/writeups/blob/main/Apple-RCE.md">-Finding 0day to hack Apple</a>